pucilpet/mariadb-galera-swarm/README.md

    the "seed" container should be stopped and replaced with a "node" container using the same volume.
  - "node" - Join an existing cluster.
 Takes as a second argument a comma-separated list of IPs or hostnames to resolve which are used to build the `--wsrep_cluster_address` option for joining a cluster.
- - "nowsrep" - Start server with Galera disabled.
+ - "no-galera" - Start server with Galera disabled.
 Useful for maintenance tasks like performing mysql_upgrade and resetting root credentials.
  - "sleep" - Start the container but not the server.
 Runs "sleep infinity".
 Useful just to get volumes initialized or if you want to `docker exec` without the server running.